martinbiel/StochasticPrograms.jl/README.md

 ```

-The decision is evaluated by constructing corresponding outcome models for each scenario
+The decision is evaluated internally by constructing corresponding outcome models for each scenario

 ```julia
 julia> outcome = outcome_model(sp,s1,x,ClpSolver())